eholm62/Musical-Propositional-Logic/README.md

 is false, it's just a regular click.
 If both the primary and secondary are true, it's an accent.

 ## How to use it
+ - Note that the sound effects can be very loud and that you should keep system volume very low when runnning.
+ I like to keep mine around 10% when testing, which allows me to hear everything but doesn't hurt my ears.

 To run the program, navigate to the base directory of the project if you aren't yet there.
 Then, run the following command `. bash_config.sh`.
 This only works in Bash, so if you are using PowerShell or some other shell, you will need to set `CLASSPATH` yourself.
 This only has to be done once unless a new terminal has been opened